5.5 Fitting the MLR model

 The intercept is the mean outcome when all continuous predictors are 0 and all categorical predictors are at their reference level.

-• In this example, the intercept (2.97 mmol/L) corresponds to the estimated fasting glucose for individuals with a waist circumference of 0 cm who have never smoked, are age = 0 years, male, Hispanic, and have < $25,000 annual household income.
-Waist circumference = 0 cm is, of course, not possible; also, the model was fit to data on adults so age = 0 years is also not possible.
-Had we centered waist circumference and age then the intercept would be more interpretable (see Section 4.3.2).
+• In this example, the intercept (2.97 mmol/L) corresponds to the estimated fasting glucose for individuals with a waist circumference of 0 cm who have never smoked, are age = 0 years, male, Hispanic, and have <$25,000 annual household income.
+Waist circumference = 0 cm is, of course, not possible; also, the model was fit to data on adults so age = 0 years is far beyond the range of ages analyzed.
+Had we centered waist circumference and age, then the intercept would be more interpretable (see Section 4.3.4).
 The lack of centering here does not invalidate the model, it only makes it so the intercept does not correspond to a prediction for a plausible combination of predictor values.

 For a continuous predictor, the regression coefficient is the estimated difference in the outcome associated with a 1-unit difference in the predictor, when holding all other predictors fixed.